-The Dragon Beanies from Ski Trab are lightweight polyester hats that fit under a helmet and breathe well enough to race in.
+The Race Beanies from Ski Trab are lightweight polyester hats that fit under a helmet and breathe well enough to race in.
 Woven with fun Italian colors, the Trab caps demonstrate your love of both fashion and function.
 The beanies have a sleek feel and are deep enough to cover your ears.
-Plus wearing Dragons on your head instills fear in your enemies.
+The inside is lightly brushed for a soft feel against your noggin...

 This is the go-to hat for most racing and speed touring.
 It’s basically the Dynafit Performance headband with a light mesh lid covering the top of your head.
 The mesh traps about half your heat which is about perfect when going fast.
 It’s super thin so fits easily under a helmet.
 Your ears are covered by a soft brushed lining that prevents frostbite without risk of overheating.
 The..

 Exceptionally comfortable, the Pierra Menta Beanie is perfect for under your helmet during cold races and aerobic tours in the dead of winter.
 The lightweight stretch knit keeps cold out but vents off any excess heat and perspiration quickly.